GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 <br/>

-**Note:** the \<br/> tag allows you to add an extra empty line.
-It is useful when you want to bigger spacing between content in a markdown file.

-<br/>

 As you can see, even the last piece of content has to have a delimiter.
 The result will look like in **Fig: Episode Slides 1** and **Fig: Episode Slides 2**

+<br/>

+**Note:** the \<br/> tag allows you to add an extra empty line.
+It is useful when you want to have bigger spacing between two pieces of content in a markdown file.

 <br/>